 Find below some simple fresh dog food recipes because we all know a life spent eating dry dog food is no life at all.
 If anyone is under any illusion that dry food is anything but money making junk food then you need to sit back and have a think.
 Dogs absolutely need fresh food, same way we do and every other animal on the planet, and your dog’s case this means lots of fresh meat.

-Note 1: If you’re new to the whole raw dog food idea please check out our article New To Raw Dog Food which should explain everything.
+Note 1: If you’re new to the whole raw dog food idea please check out our extensive article Everything About Raw Dog Food in 10mins which should explain everything.
 Once you understand the basics and you’ve picked a suitable recipe to start your dog off on below, take yourself over to our article on how to make your own raw dog food for the actual process of mixing, storing, introducing etc.

 Note 2: As per the articles above, we formulate raw dog food recipes to the every rough 5:1:1:1 ratio.
 Tweak where you like, there are many opinions, some use veg, some’s don’t (here’s why we do) but everyone is agreed with lots of meat, not too much excreting organ or bone.

 Energy Content: Medium

 Cost: £22 approx if sourcing your meats for £2.60/kg, which is roughly the price of the minces below.

 [You can find raw dog food minces etc a bit cheaper than this but I urge you to go as ethical and organic as possible.
 To this extent, I recommend Paleo Ridge.
 You can support me and my work by buying it through our new online & local store.
 This enables folk like me can promote it but not have to mess around with the orders etc.]